 Read about the camping near Dillon Reservoir, all around Summit County.

 Fishing: Lake and pond fishing is available year-round, both from shore and boat.
 In the winter ice fishing is an option when the lake freezes over.
-The Blue River flows into and out of the Dillon Reservoir, so that provides additional area fishing.
+The Blue River flows into and out of the Dillon Reservoir, which provides additional area for fishing.